• About

 17 Wednesday Sep 2014

-Posted by is this anything in quotation, twitter tweets
+Posted quotation, twitter tweets

 acceptance, autism, comfort, grace, helplessness, metaphor, quotation, surrender, transience, tweet